modir/laminas-book/docs/mvc.md

 In the code above, we call the @`HeadTitle` view helper and pass it the page title string ("About") as the argument.
 The @`HeadTitle` view helper internally sets the text for the `<title>` HTML element of your web page.
-Then, if you open the *About* page in your web browser, the page title will look like "About - ZF Skeleton Application" (see the figure 4.9 below for an example):
+Then, if you open the *About* page in your web browser, the page title will look like "About - Laminas Skeleton Application" (see the figure 4.9 below for an example):

 ![Figure 4.9.
 Setting page title for the About page](images/mvc/about_title.png)

-> We will discuss the view helpers in more details and provide
-> more usage examples in the chapter [Page Appearance and Layout](#appearance).
+We will discuss the view helpers in more details and provide more usage examples in the chapter [Page Appearance and Layout](#appearance).

 ## View Template Names

-When you return data with the @`ViewModel`[Laminas\View\Model\ViewModel] variable container from your controller's action method, Laminas Framework somehow knows the name of the corresponding view template file.
-For example, for your `IndexController`'s `aboutAction()` method, Laminas automatically uses the *about.phtml* view template.
+When you return data with the @`ViewModel`[Laminas\View\Model\ViewModel] variable container from your controller's action method, Laminas Framework knows the name of the corresponding view template file.

-> Laminas determines the correct view template name by module name, controller name and action name.
+Laminas determines the correct view template name by module name, controller name and action name.
-> For example, `IndexController::aboutAction()` action belonging to `Application` module will
-> have the `application/index/about.phtml` view template by default.
+For example, `IndexController::aboutAction()` action belonging to `Application` module will have the `application/index/about.phtml` view template by default.

+!!! note
-> If your your controller or action name consists of several words in camel-case (like `UserRegistrationController` and `registrationStep1Action`),
-> the corresponding view template will be *application/user-registration/registration-step-1.phtml* (camel-cased names
-> are converted to lower-case and words are separated by dashes).
+    If your your controller or action name consists of several words in camel-case (like `UserRegistrationController` and `registrationStep1Action`), the corresponding view template will be *application/user-registration/registration-step-1.phtml* (camel-cased names are converted to lower-case and words are separated by dashes).

 ### Overriding Default View Template Name